SERBIAN ORTHODOX CHURCHES IN BELGRADE

 This church is also one of the most likely ones that you will see during your visit to Belgrade.
 The Ružica Church is located within the the most important tourist attraction in the city – the Belgrade Fortress.
 Thus, it’s certain that, while you are exploring the fortress, you will come across this small church.

-The Ottomans demolished the original church with the same name in 1521.
+Ottomans demolished the original church with the same name in 1521.
 In the 18th century, the site was a gunpowder storage.

 The church was further damaged during the First World War and rebuilt by the Russian architect in 1925.

-In my opinion, this is one of the most beautifully decorated churches, with wall and ceiling frescoes.
+In my opinion, this is one of the most beautifully decorated churches with wall and ceiling frescoes.
 Different artists worked on different parts within the church.

-Thus, Kosta Todorović carved the iconostasis, while the Serbian cleric and painter Rafailo Momčilović painted the icons, the images within the iconostasis and the thrones.
+Thus, Kosta Todorović carved the iconostasis, while the Serbian cleric and painter Rafailo Momčilović painted the icons, images within the iconostasis and the thrones.
 He learnt the art of icon painting from prominent Russian iconographers.

 Rafailo Momčilović was caught and killed by the Croatian fascists Ustaše at the beginning of the Second World War, just because he was Serbian.